Fios-Quest/YouTube-Scripts/src/space/newtype.md

 # }
 ```

-The concepts of Days, Months and Years are meaningfully different in the domain of our application, and have meaninful restrictions on them beyond the fact they are a number.
+The concepts of Days, Months and Years are meaningfully different in the domain of our application and have meaningful restrictions on them beyond the fact they are a number.

 We need more context about the data.